Stepping stone grants to improve parks, recreation and trails

 The Get Outdoors PA Mini-Grant program provides reimbursement grants of $1,500-$3,000 to help fund equipment and training related to outdoor programming.
 A 50 percent cash match is required.
 Applicants must be Get Outdoors PA Community Partners and be a local government entity or 501(c)(3) non-profit.
 If you're not currently a Community Partner, apply online today.
 The program is supported by the PA Department of Conservation and Natural Resources.

-The 2018 Get Outdoors PA Mini-Grant program manual and application will be available on the Get Outdoors PA Community Partner Portal in late 2017.
-Applicants must be Get Outdoors PA Community Partners approved in 2017 or earlier and a local government entity or 501(c)(3) non-profit.
+The 2020 Get Outdoors PA Mini-Grant program manual and application is available on the Get Outdoors PA Community Partner Portal.
+Applicants must be Get Outdoors PA Community Partners approved in 2019 or earlier and a local government entity or 501(c)(3) non-profit.
 Contact Niki Tourscher to discuss your application.

 2017 Get Outdoors PA Mini-Grant Fact Sheet

 Past Awardees: 2015, 2016, 2017

 Pennsylvania Land Trust Association is accepting applications for regional trail workshops and outreach events.
 Applications must be submitted by May 1, 2019.

 PRPS and the PA Department of Conservation and Natural Resources partner to help nonprofits and municipalities solve problems and improve services by offering technical assistance and grant opportunities related to parks, recreation, trails, and conservation, such as RecTAP and PEER projects.
 They connect people who want to know with people in the know by pairing them with experienced Peer Consultants professionals.

 - Training, skills and knowledge related to parks, recreation, trails and/or conservation (minimum of five years preferred);